 The Corporate Governance, Nomination and Remuneration Committee (Corp.
-Gov. Committee) had screened, evaluated, approved and endorsed the final list of nominees for the said positions.
+Gov. Committee) had screened, evaluated, approved and endorsed the Final List of Nominees for the positions of twelve (12) Directors of the Bank for the ensuing year 2023-2024.
 No one declined his/her nomination.

-With Mr. Basilio C. Yap as Chairman Emeritus, the Final List of Nominees for Directors of the Bank for the ensuing year 2022-2023 consists of the following:
+With Mr. Basilio C. Yap as Chairman Emeritus, the Final List of Nominees for Directors of the Bank for the ensuing year 2023-2024 consists of the following:

-- 1. Dr. Jaime C. Laya
+- 1. Gen. Hermogenes C. Esperon, Jr. (Ret.), Independent Director

-- 2. Sr. Justice Josue N. Bellosillo
+- 2. Dr. Jaime C. Laya

-- 3. Dr. Emilio C. Yap III
+- 3. Sr. Justice Josue N. Bellosillo (Ret.)

-- 4. Mr. Carlos A. Pinpin, Jr.
+- 4. Dr. Emilio C. Yap III

-- 5. Chief Justice Hilario G. Davide, Jr.
+- 5. Mr. Carlos A. Pinpin, Jr.

-- 6. Mr. Ernesto O. Chan
+- 6. Chief Justice Hilario G. Davide, Jr. (Ret.)

-- 7. Mr. Benjamin C. Yap
+- 7. Mr. Ernesto O. Chan

-- 8. Ms. Miriam C. Cu
+- 8. Mr. Benjamin C. Yap

-- 9. Mr. Tomas V. Apacible
+- 9. Ms. Miriam C. Cu

 - 10. Mrs. Maria Georgina P. De Venecia, Independent Director

 - 11. Mr. Calixto V. Chikiamco, Independent Director

-- 12. Atty.
-Daniel Y. Laogan, Independent Director
+- 12. Dr. Beatrice Jane L. Ang, Independent Director

-The nominees possess all the qualifications and none of the disqualifications as mandated by the Securities and Exchange Commission.
+The nominees possess all the qualifications and none of the disqualifications as mandated by the RCC and the Securities and Exchange Commission.
 Further, the nominees for Independent Directors (ID) are compliant with the Requirements on Nomination and Election of Independent Directors under SRC Rule 38 and SEC Memo Circular 19.
 The Corp.
 Gov. Committee had taken into consideration, adopted and complied with the said SRC Rule 38 and SEC Memo Circular 19 before approving and endorsing the nominees for ID.

-The nominees for regular directors were nominated by U.S. Automotive Co., Inc. and Philtrust Realty Corporation while those for independent directors were nominated by Mr. Tomas V. Apacible.
-Mr. Apacible is not related to any of the nominees for independent director.
+The nominees for regular directors were nominated by U.S. Automotive Co., Inc. and Philtrust Realty Corporation while those for independent directors were nominated by Mr. Ernesto O. Chan.
+Mr. Chan is not related to any of the nominees for independent director.